Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/supported-attributes.md

 Specifies the display name for a property.

-The display name typically a user friendly version of the property name (e.g., "Display Name" versus "DisplayName").
+The display name is typically a user friendly version of the property name (e.g., `"Display Name"` versus `"DisplayName"`).
 This string is displayed in the name column and [summary area](summary-area.md) of a property grid.
 If not specified, then the property name is used.

 This code shows an example of applying `DisplayNameAttribute` to set the property's display name: